leepeterson/valetpress/readme.md

  - `valet_domain` Default is set to `test` but you can change this to whatever you use for Valet, this can be adjusted by using `valet domain TLDTOUSE`
  - `plugins_add` Plugins that you wish to install/activate on each new install
  - `plugins_remove` Plugins that you wish to remove from the default installs

 ## Requirements

-Below you will find a list of all required system files in order for ValetPress to proper work.
+Below you will find a list of all required system files in order for WP-Brew to proper work.

 - [Valet](https://laravel.com/docs/5.2/valet) - With out this sites will not load
 - MySQL or MariaDB - Needed for WordPress